gold/flam/README.md

 Security
 --------

-Be default flam keeps your data safe and cozy via AES crypto, based on the Rijndael cipher.
+By default, flam keeps your data safe and cozy via AES crypto, based on the Rijndael cipher.
 Belgium makes great ales and cryptographic algorithms.